Codes and standards in ventilation

 Although building codes provide much focus, a variety of other related codes also readily serve the built environment.

-Especially, the building standards with regards to ventilation desribe various criteria for levels (i.e. indoor environment and comfort), for design (i.e. buildings, materials and systems) and performance (i.e. energy, environmental).
+In particular, the building standards with regards to ventilation describe various criteria for levels (i.e. indoor environment and comfort), for design (i.e. buildings, materials and systems) and performance (i.e. energy, environment).

-Also, the purpose of the standard is to ensure that ventilation systems are designed, installed, and can be operated and maintained in a technically, hygienically, and functionally sound manner, e.g., considering comfort and energy efficiency.
+Also, the purpose of the standard is to ensure that ventilation systems are designed, installed, and can be operated and maintained technically, hygienically, and functionally sound, e.g. considering comfort and energy efficiency.

 Requirements in building codes